Background

 Preserving Our Assets.
 Preparing for Growth.

 In 2022, the City of Owatonna launched Imagine Owatonna, an initiative that looks ahead to prepare for future community growth.
-As part of this initiative, a facilities assessment was conducted and community input was gathered to plan how best to preserve the City’s assets while making thoughtful investments for current needs and future growth.
-Imagine Owatonna includes two efforts:
+As part of this initiative, a facilities assessment was conducted and community input was gathered to create the Long Range Asset Plan.

 Process Timeline